Hour of Code | Computer Science Education Week

 You can organize an Hour of Code event at your school or in another community venue using our coding package, as long as it takes place between December 3 and 9.
 Prefer to create code projects using another platform, like Scratch?
 Check out the other coding tutorials and activities available on our website!

-Get more out of the micro:bit and apply for a KCJ-facilitated coding workshop in your classroom.
+Ready to get hands-on with code?
+Apply for a KCJ-facilitated coding workshop in your classroom.

 Powered by KCJ in Canada, Code Club is a national network of free clubs for children aged 8-12, run in communities by volunteers.
 Start one today!